X

 memories of farm work, which had not changed much since the family

 settled in Tennessee.
-Plowing, hoeing and tending the stock
+Yet plowing, hoeing and tending the stock

 remained the first order of the